CallumLovekin28/FlagIdeas/README.md

 MAKE YOUR OWN FLAG

-Pick a place, real or imaginary, and design one or more flags for it, following these criteria (the five basic principles of flag design by Ted Kaye, cited in the TED talk above):

 Keep it simple.
 The flag should be so simple that a child can draw it from memory.

 Use meaningful symbolism.
 The flag’s images, colours, or patterns should relate to what it symbolises.